deb00pam/books/git.md

 git --no-pager log -n 10 --oneline --parents --graph shows everything very nicely git --unset <key> unsets the key

-git branch -m oldbranchname newbranchname changes the branch name git merge branchname merges the branch to main branch git branch branchname switches to that branch git switch -c branchname also does the same git branch -d branchname deletes the branch git rebase branchname rebase the commit git reset commithash used to undo the changes
+git branch -m <oldbranchname> <newbranchname> changes the branch name git merge <branchname> merges the branch to main branch git merge --abort aborts the merge git branch <branchname> switches to that branch git switch -c <branchname> also does the same git checkout <branchname> also does the same work git branch -d <branchname> deletes the branch git rebase <branchname> rebase the commit git reset commithash used to undo the changes
         --soft undoes the changes but keeps the changes --hard undoes the changes by deleting the changes permanently